-Frontal neocortical regions, including the anterior cingulate cortex.
-Disruptions to the structure of frontal neocortex have been reported in ASD (Courchesne et al., 2011; Girgis et al., 2007).
-Perturbation of prefrontal and orbitofrontal cortex do not lead to ASD-like symptoms.
-In the orbitofrontal cortex (OFC), which is heavily connected to the amygdala, both neonatal and adult damage in humans and in animals impairs the regulation of emotions in social situations and emotion-based decision-making, and responsiveness to changing social and behavioral environments, but no disability in basic social interactions (Bachevalier and Loveland, 2006; Bachevalier et al., 2011; Machado and Bachevalier, 2006).
+Disruptions to the structure of frontal neocortex have been reported in ASD (Courchesne et al., 2011a; Girgis et al., 2007; Stoner et al., 2014).
+However, perturbation of prefrontal and orbitofrontal cortex do not lead to ASD-like symptoms.
+In the orbitofrontal cortex (OFC), which is heavily connected to the amygdala, both neonatal and adult damage in humans and in animals impair the regulation of emotions in social situations and emotion-based decision making, and responsiveness to changing social and behavioral environments, but no disability in basic social interactions (Bachevalier and Loveland, 2006; Bachevalier et al., 2011; Machado and Bachevalier, 2006).
 Although neonatal damage results in fewer initiated social interactions in nonhuman primates, it remains unknown whether this deficit persists into adulthood; other studies of OFC damage suggest that adult damage leads to more severe cognitive consequences than neonatal damage (Bachevalier and Loveland, 2006).
 A similar case may occur with the prefrontal cortex, in which perinatal damage leads to persistent increased irritability, difficulties maintaining friendships, and lack of empathy and fear, but ASD-like social dysfunction is absent (Eslinger et al., 2004).

-One region linked to more serious deficits in basic affective interaction is the anterior cingulate cortex (ACC), which is strongly connected with amygdala and OFC.
-Adult lesion to the ACC in non-human primates produces lack of interest in social situations, loss of emotional regulation, and inability to recognize social and emotional cues (Devinsky et al., 1995; Hadland et al., 2003).
-Because neonatal lesions of ACC have not been reported, at the time of this writing it is unresolved whether its contribution is downstream or compensatable by other brain regions.
+One region linked to more serious deficits in basic affective interaction is the anterior cinqulate cortex (ACC), which is strongly connected with amygdala and OFC.
+Adult lesion to the ACC in nonhuman primates produces lack of interest in social situations, loss of emotional regulation, and inability to recognize social and emotional cues (Devinsky et al., 1995; Hadland et al., 2003).
+Thus, the ACC is necessary in the mature brain to carry out core social functions and is therefore not an upstream structure.
+Because neonatal lesions of ACC have not been reported, at the time of this writing it is unresolved whether its contribution is downstream, or if it is compensatable by other brain regions.